Alaska Clean Water Actions 2019-2020 Grant Application - Now Closed

 You can apply for grant funds from any of the above funding sources using this application, provided that your project addresses ACWA priority issues identified in Appendices C-D (PDF).
 ACWA's goal is to support projects that lead to local stewardship of waters, the recovery of polluted waterbodies, and the protection and maintenance of waterbodies at risk of degradation.

 Appendix C-D (PDF) lists the Waterbody Specific, Stewardship (Statewide or Regional) and Marine Beach funding opportunities.
-The Stewardship actions closely align with the goals set forth in Alaska Nonpoint Source Control Strategy (2016-2020) and Alaska Clean Water Five Year Strategic Plan (2016-2020) (PDF) and may relate to a specific waterbody or broader regional area.
+The Stewardship actions closely align with the goals set forth in Alaska Nonpoint Source Control Strategy (2016-2020) and Alaska Clean Water Five Year Strategic Plan (2016-2020) (DOCX) and may relate to a specific waterbody or broader regional area.

 Waterbody Specific actions are identified for priorities on individual waterbodies.
 When applying for grants for Waterbody Specific actions, only project proposals that address the actions identified in the solicitation (Appendix C-D) will be considered.
 Proposals that do not address the solicited action will not be forwarded to the review committee for consideration.